chriopter/lcd-alarm-clock-smart/README.md

 1. Set alarm time as usual.
 2. Configure HomeAssistant to recognize the Sensor and execute actions.
 3. Power Management: ESP32 will sleep post-alarm, waking only for beeper signals.
+Just re-insert batteries if you want to trigger an ESP Boot.

 ## Energy Consumption
 With two AAA batteries (totaling approx. 3,000 mAh at 3.0V), the setup should last over a year on a single charge for the ESP alone.